More on Disney Baby

 Tips and Ideas for Photo Shoots with Lots of Kids!

-It’s been a tradition that began over 8 years ago when the first 2 grandchildren were born, and has continued on each year, as a new grandchild has been added to the fold.
-Sometime in December we get all the grandchildren together to take an annual photo, and give a framed picture to our parents.
+It’s been a tradition that began over eight years ago when the first two grandchildren were born, and has continued on each year, as a new grandchild has been added to the fold.
+Sometime in December, we get all the grandchildren together to take an annual photo, and give a framed picture to our parents.
 It’s a gift they’ve come to expect and love, and even though we were all extremely busy, we got together last night to take a few very informal shots with the newest addition to the clan, our baby Hayden.
-Turns out we didn’t get 1 “great!” photo out of the hundred that we took, but we sure captured their personalities!
+Turns out we didn’t get one “great!” photo out of the hundred that we took, but we sure captured their personalities!
 Here are a few tips to help you capture some great, and even not-so-great pictures when there’s a lot of kids involved!

 The Perfect Shot

 Let’s begin with an example of the most “perfect” child shot you can ever get.
 This was from last year’s shoot, taken professionally by M. Shanti Photo.
 We had planned out these photos for over a month, had coordinated outfits, gave each child plenty of time to prepare for the shoot; explaining they need to smile, it was a gift for Grandma & Grandpa, etc. We met at a wide-open park so the kids could run around a bit, and a professional was taking the photos, and we all know that kids listen to other adults better than their own parents!
 We ended up with a very frame-worthy photo indeed!